-- (b) Payment Period for Surplus Land Disposed of in Contract of Sale or Sale by Trust Deed - (1) If surplus land is disposed of for housing for persons and families of low and moderate income, the payment period shall not exceed the term that the land is required to be used for low- or moderate-income housing. - (2) If surplus land is disposed of for park or recreation purposes, for open-space purposes, or for school purposes, the local agency may provide for a paymentperiod of up to 20 years. - (3) Multiple Notices of Interest - (A) A local agency may negotiate concurrently with all entities that providenotice of interest for the purpose of developing affordable housing thatmeets the requirements of Government Code section 54222.5. - (B) In the event that any local agency disposing of surplus land receives a notice of interest to purchase or lease that land from more than one of the entities to which a an NOA was given, the local agency shall give first priority to the entity or entities that agree to use the site for affordable housing that meets the requirements of Government Code section 54222.5, described as follows: - (i) Not less than 25 percent of the total number of units developed (which number includes density bonus units) shall be affordablehousing as defined by Section 102(a) of these Guidelines. - (ii) If the local agency receives notices of interest from more than one entity that agrees to meet the requirements of Government Code section 54222.5, then the local agency shall give priority to the entity that proposes to provide the greatest number of units that meet the requirements of Government Code section 54222.5. - (iii) If more than one entity proposes the same number of units that meetthe requirements of Government Code section 54222.5, priority shall be given to the entity that proposes the deepest average level of affordability for the affordable units. - (C) If the local agency receives notices of interest from more than one entity that agrees to meet the requirements of Government Code section 54222.5, then the local agency shall give priority to the entity that proposesto provide the greatest number of units that meet the requirements of Government Code section 54222.5. - (4) Grounds Following good faith negotiations, grounds for a local agency to reject an offer include, but are not limited to, the following: - (A) A local agency may reject an offer when the The local agency and buyer/lessee cannot agree on the sales price and terms or lease terms.
+(3) Multiple Notices of Interest

+- (A) A local agency may negotiate concurrently with all entities that providenotice of interest for the purpose of developing affordable housing that meets the requirements of Government Code section 54222.5. - (B) In the event that any local agency disposing of surplus land receives a notice of interest to purchase or lease that land from more than one of the entities to which an NOA was given, the local agency shall give first priority to the entity or entities that agree to use the site for affordable housing that meets the requirements of Government Code section 54222.5, described as follows:

-- (B) A local agency may reject an offer when priority Priority is given to a competing offer that includes a greater number of affordable units or, in case of a tie in the number of units, the lowest average level of affordability consistent with Government Code section 54222.5. - (C) A local agency may reject an offer when the The interested entity is not responsive to a local agency's reasonable conditions or restrictions as described in the NOA, where consistent with these Guidelines and the SLA, and such conditions or restrictions are reviewed by HCD. - (b) Requirements If Negotiations End with No Sale or Lease of Surplus Land - (1) Local Agencies That Are Not Districts. - (A) If the local agency does not agree to price and terms with any entity to which an NOA was given pursuant to these Guidelines, or if no entity to which a NOA was given pursuant to these Guidelines responds to that notice, then the land in question may be disposed of outside of the SLA, except that this section 202(c)(1) and (2) shall apply.
+- (i) Not less than 25 percent of the total number of units developed (which number includes density bonus units) shall be affordablehousing as defined by Section 102(a) of these Guidelines. - (ii) If the local agency receives notices of interest from more than one entity that agrees to meet the requirements of Government Code section 54222.5, then the local agency shall give priority to the entity that proposes to provide the greatest number of units that meet the requirements of Government Code section 54222.5. - (iii) If more than one entity proposes the same number of units that meetthe requirements of Government Code section 54222.5, priority shall be given to the entity that proposes the deepest average level of affordability for the affordable units. - (4) Following good faith negotiations, grounds for a local agency to reject an offer include, but are not limited to, the following: - (A) The local agency and buyer/lessee cannot agree on the sales price and terms or lease terms. - (B) Priority is given to a competing offer that includes a greater number of affordable units or, in case of a tie in the number of units, the lowest average level of affordability consistent with Government Code section 54222.5. - (C) The interested entity is not responsive to a local agency's reasonable conditions or restrictions as described in the NOA, where consistent with these Guidelines and the SLA. - (b) Requirements If Negotiations End with No Sale or Lease of Surplus Land - (1) Local Agencies That Are Not Districts. - (A) If the local agency does not agree to price and terms with any entity to which an NOA was given pursuant to these Guidelines, or if no entity to which a NOA was given pursuant to these Guidelines responds to that notice, then the land in question may be disposed of outside of the SLA, except that this section shall apply.

-In such a case, In all dispositions of surplus land in which the local agency does not agree to price and terms or in which no entity responds, an affordability covenant must still be recorded against the property.
-The covenant must state that if 10 or more residential units are developed on the property, not less than 15 percent of the total number of residential units developed on the property parcels shall be sold or rented as affordable housing asdefined by Section 102(a) of these Guidelines.
+In all dispositions of surplus land in which the local agency does not agree to price and terms or in which no entity responds, an affordability covenant must still be recorded against the property.
+The covenant must state that if 10 or more residential units are developed on the property, not less than 15 percent of the total number of residential units developed on the property shall be sold or rented as affordable housing asdefined by Section 102(a) of these Guidelines.